Bar Admissions, Exam, and Preparation

 Students must make a "diligent" and "good faith effort" to disclose all requested and relevant information for a State Bar application for character and fitness review.

-The Office of Student Affairs hosts a character and fitness application information session every Fall semester for students graduating during the upcoming academic year.
+The Office of Student Engagement hosts a character and fitness application information session every Fall semester for students graduating during the upcoming academic year.
 In addition, the State Bar of Michigan Section on Character and Fitness offers a workshop for graduating students every Fall and Spring semester to address common questions and concerns regarding the Character and Fitness application for the Michigan Bar.

 Students are solely responsible for ensuring that the information they submitted on their law school application matches the information submitted on the Bar exam application.